FelixOnline/v2/content/articles/2011-1-13-uncertain-future-for-evelyn-gardens.md

 subtitle: >
   Planning application proposes conversion of Fisher Hall to care homes for the elderly
 date: "2011-01-13 21:45:23 +0000"

 # Attributes from Felix Online V1
 id: "595"
 old_path: /news/595/uncertain-future-for-evelyn-gardens-
 aliases:
  - /news/595/uncertain-future-for-evelyn-gardens-
+imported: true
+comments:
+ - However Jane Neary denied that Fisher Hall was substandard saying Its not that the hall isnt good enough its completely legal theyre all completely legal  Weve done all the urgent workwhen you have to defend something with its legal then youre clearly on shaky groundI dont see why investing for the next 38 years doesnt make sense Theyd need refurbishing again within 1520 years anywayIn defence of the college theyd practically have to rebuild Fisher to get it up to scratch which really doesnt make sense for only about 3040 years they said EIGHT figure sum Thats not just a lick of paint I also like the idea of looking for accommodation further away from the college  you really dont need to live walking distance away from the college and youll do it in 2nd year anyway unless youre rich in which case theres no problemThis is all assuming that the college follows through on its promises Frankly I can see them saying fuck it just pay

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true